gridscale/gsclient-js/README.md

 #### Callback Functions and Promises
-All Requests and Actions for the Objects return a Promise.
-You are also to use a Callback Style for each Action as Listed below.
-Both Promise and Callback use the same Result Object that get passed to the Function
+All requests and actions for the objects return a `Promise`.
+You are also free to use a callback style for each action as listed below.
+Both Promise and Callback use the same result object that gets passed to the function
 ```js
 client.Server.list().then(function( result ){
     result.success;     // Boolean Value.
 False = there was an Error